 Dr. Jerry C. Lee

-Chancellor, National University System
+Chancellor Emeritus, National University System

 President Emeritus, National University

-In his role as Chancellor, Dr. Lee presides over the National University System Annual Assembly Luncheon each fall, setting the tone and direction for the University System Community for the coming year.
+In his role as Chancellor, Dr. Lee presided over the National University System Annual Assembly Luncheon each fall, setting the tone and direction for the University System Community for the coming year.
 Despite difficult economic times, during his address at each of the past four assemblies Dr. Lee has renewed his vow that no member of the System Community would lose a job or see a reduction in pay or benefits as a result of the economic downturn.

 Dr. Lee’s commitment to improving the lives of the men and women on the National University System and the communities it serves has taken many forms over the years, from the creation of the Center for Integrative Health, to numerous employee wellness initiatives, and to the programs available through the National University School of Health and Human Services.
 The most recent example of that commitment by Dr. Lee was the launch of Integrative Health Review, a free open-access online resource dedicated to gathering and disseminating the latest knowledge related to healthcare.